//

 • SUBSEQUENT ACTION

-• Call the Approved Mental Health Professional yourself and take their name
+• Call the Approved Mental Health Professional yourself and take their name;

 • Constantly re-assess for RED FLAGS whilst the person remains detained under s136 and in contact with the police.